The Course

 SESSION 4: Christian Apocalypse and Its Contenders

-In our final session, we place the Christian end-times narrative alongside other powerful apocalyptic frameworks: the AI Apocalypse, Environmental Collapse, Secular Extinction, and the rise of Zombie Mythology.
+In our final session, we place the Christian end-times narrative alongside other powerful apocalyptic frameworks: the AI Apocalypse, Environmental Collapse, Secular Extinction.
 What unites these visions of the end?
 Are they truly separate—or converging into one archetype of collapse?
 Drawing on religious, philosophical, and psychological insights, we’ll explore how these stories are reshaping our understanding of time, humanity, and the sacred.
 Is apocalypse still a religious concept—or has it become our default cultural lens?

 Course Overview